 Is it necessary to have a credit card for a rental in Iceland?

 When it comes to car rentals, it’s a commonly held misconception that you must hold a credit card.
 Though that’s often the case, it’s not universally so.
-You can actually use a debit card for car rental with some Iceland agencies.
+You can actually use a debit card for your camper or RV rental with some Iceland agencies.
 For example, in our case, we accept debit cards.
 However, that’s only the case for certain vehicle models and in cases when our customer takes out a more comprehensive insurance option than the standard policy.

 If you don’t hold a credit card, it’s worth giving customer service a call or dropping us an email to see what your choices are.
 And of course, if you are planning to travel but don’t currently have a credit card, you could always consider filling out an application form for one a couple of months before you’re due to travel.
 Most adult applications are accepted.
 If you don’t like the idea of going into debt then so long as you ensure the bill is settled in full before the due date you wouldn’t be liable for interest charges.